miklevin/MikeLev.in/_posts/2023-05-10-i-m-building-better-blogging-to-replace-a-bygone-era.md

      │  System  │    │ Websites │
      └──────────┘◄───└──────────┘

-This model is more expensive because of that on-the-fly generation of website.
+The older model of websites portrayed in this diagram (WordPress) are more expensive because they generate the website "on-the-fly" (aside from caching).
-It needs for example some sort of database to be there, completely walking away from like the main and original advantage and strength of the web, just serving up HTML files, which are really just text files, from the drive.
+WordPress and its ilk need for example some sort of database to be there, completely walking away from like the main and original advantage and strength of the web, just serving up HTML files, which are really just text files, from the drive.
 It's fast!
 It's low tech-liability.
 And there's no vendor or product lock-in.

 Back in those days I made my first slice and dice system based on something called XML.
 It was 1998 and I was at a company called Prophet 21 that made